Banner

 Brief Speaker Bio:

 Kalyanmoy Deb is University Distinguished Professor and Koenig Endowed Chair Professor at Department of Electrical and Computer Engineering in Michigan State University, USA.
 Prof. Deb's research interests are in evolutionary optimization and their application in multi-criterion optimization, modeling, and machine learning.
-He has been a visiting professor at various universities including University of Skövde in Sweden, Aalto University in Finland, Nanyang Technological University in Singapore, and IITs in India.
+He has been a visiting professor at various universities across the world including University of Skövde in Sweden, Aalto University in Finland, Nanyang Technological University in Singapore, and IITs in India.
 He was awarded IEEE Evolutionary Computation Pioneer Award for his sustained work in EMO, Infosys Prize, TWAS Prize in Engineering Sciences, CajAstur Mamdani Prize, Distinguished Alumni Award from IIT Kharagpur, Edgeworth-Pareto award, Bhatnagar Prize in Engineering Sciences, and Bessel Research award from Germany.
-He is fellow of IEEE, ACM, ASME, and three Indian science and engineering academies.
-He has published over 610 research papers with Google Scholar citation of over 189,000 with h-index 134.
+He is fellow of IEEE, ASME, and three Indian science and engineering academies.
+He has published over 620 research papers with Google Scholar citation of over 205,000 with h-index 141.
 He is in the editorial board on 10 major international journals.
 More information about his research contribution can be found from https://www.coin-lab.org.

 Akira Hirose